Uther Pendragon: Other medieval literature

 In Robert de Boron's Merlin, Uther Pendragon kills Hengist after an assassination attempt by the Saxon leader and Merlin creates the Round Table for him.
-In the Prose Lancelot Uther Pendragon claims to have been born in Bourges.
+In the Prose Lancelot, Uther Pendragon claims to have been born in Bourges.
 He takes an army to Brittany to fight against King Claudas at Bourges, a situation resembling that of the historical ruler Riothamus who went to Brittany to fight ravagers based in Bourges.
 Uther also appears in the chivalric romance Sir Cleges as the king to whom Sir Cleges brings the Christmas cherries, obtained by miracle.

 There is an alternative account of Uther Pendragon's background in Wolfram von Eschenbach's Parzival.
 A certain Mazadân went with a fairy named Terdelaschoye to the land of Feimurgân.
 (This looks like a garbling of some source that told of Mazadân's alliance with the Fay Morgan in Terre de la Joye; the "Land of Joy".)
 Mazadân becomes father of two sons, Lazaliez and Brickus.
 Brickus becomes father of Utepandragûn, father of Arthur, while the elder son, Lazaliez, becomes father of Gandin of Anjou, father of Gahmuret, father of Parzival (Percival).
 Uther Pendragon and Arthur here appear as the scions of the junior branch of an unattested House of Anjou.
 Early German literature's motif of Uther's descent from fairies, believed to have relied on some now lost Celtic material, may have been meant to explain Arthur's connection with Avalon.
 Since, according to Geoffrey of Monmouth, Caliburn was a gift from Avalon, and Arthur was taken to Avalon to be healed.
 Layamon in his Brut also said that Arthur was given various blessings by fairies.

-Richard Carew's Survey of Cornwall (1602) drew on an earlier French writer, Nicholas Gille, who mentions Moigne, brother of Uther and Aurelius, who was duke of Cornwall, and "governer of the Realme" under Emperor Honorius.
+Richard Carew's Survey of Cornwall (1602) drew on an earlier French writer, Nicholas Gille, who mentions Moigne, brother of Uther and Aurelius, who was duke of Cornwall, and "governor of the Realme" under Emperor Honorius.
 Carew's brief account of Arthur's birth also mentions a sister, Amy, also born to Uther and Igraine.